-The Edmund Fitzgerald Memorial and Exhibit is a very unique sight that must be explored at least once in your life.
+The Edmund Fitzgerald Memorial and Exhibit is a very unique sight that must be seen at least once in your life.
 Experience an hour-long presentation about the events of November 10, 1975 which caused the tragic loss of one of the Great Lakes’ largest freighters.
 The Museum Ship Valley Camp holds two of the actual lifeboats from the SS Edmund Fitzgerald.
-In fact, those are two of the very few major artifacts recovered after its’ tragic sinking.
+In fact, those are two of the very few major artifacts recovered after its tragic sinking.

+Exploring this time capsule of history is such a unique and memorable experience.
 For more information on the Museum Ship Valley Camp please visit HERE.